 Class agents serve as ambassadors for Dickinson’s Annual Fund during non-reunion years.
 Class agents promote networking among classmates and encourage financial support of the college.

-- Lead by example.
-Class agents are asked to make their own gift to the college prior to Dec.
-1.
+Lead by example.
+Class agents are asked to make their own gift to the college.

+Class agents should expect to commit 1-2 hours per month to the program.
+The majority of the time will be spent doing personal outreach to classmates.
 Our engagement and fundraising efforts will be crucial during the end of the calendar year (two weeks leading up to Dec.
-31) and the fiscal year (two weeks leading up to June 30).
-The requirements of each position require about 1-2 hours per month.
+31), in preparation for Day of Giving (late March/early April), and the end of the fiscal year (two weeks leading up to June 30).
+We aim to make this a fun, stress-free experience.